jstarzon/DiscordLLM/README.md

 ### Features
-- Launch any LLM model inside your Discord server
+- Deploy any LLM model inside your Discord server
-- LLM that can answer all your questions :)
+- Chat with LLM that can answer all your questions :)
 - Link between Ollama and Open-Interpreter
 - Free no need for paid API's